juji-io/datalevin/doc/server.md

 All these are transparent to the users and the same data access API works for all cases.
-Further optimizations can be implemented behind the scene without having to introducing new operational complexities.
+Further optimizations can be implemented behind the scene without having to introduce new operational complexities.

 ### Networking